top of page

 A4: NYGG positions Categorical AI as an early version of AGI or superintelligence.
 This view is based on:

-2. Categorical AI surpasses GPT-4 (GPT-4.5) in various metrics
+2. Categorical AI surpasses GPT-5.1 (Successor to GPT-4) in various metrics.

 However, it's important to note that there is ongoing debate about the definition and criteria for AGI and superintelligence, with no absolute consensus reached yet.